urbit/urbit.org-reloaded/content/posts/landscape-a-portrait.md

 It should be easy to share whatever data with your friends as you like; to permission files programmatically on a server that is permanently, irrevocably _yours_.

-It should also be easy to read, annotate, and discuss a shared book with a specific set of friends; or only allow another set of people to see files in a specific directory if they meet specified requirements.
+It should also be easy to read, annotate and discuss a shared book with a specific set of friends; or only allow another set of people to see files in a specific directory if they meet specified requirements.

 We will backport these exploratory developments into Landscape as they continue and evolve.
 Even in the kernel, as we refactor [Gall](https://urbit.org/docs/learn/arvo/gall/) the userspace handler vane, and standardise new, streamlined practices for writing Hoon in user applications.
 Take, for example, the [async monad](https://groups.google.com/a/urbit.org/forum/#!topic/dev/DDG6gHSG1Lc), which allows you to avoid dealing with moves or handling each response in separate parts of the application.
 User applications and Hoon should be both laconic and accessible, and we’re reifying that.